EOSIO/Documentation/TechnicalWhitePaper.md

 An exchange application developer runs full nodes for the purpose of displaying the exchange state to its users.
 This exchange application has no need for the state associated with social media applications.
 EOS.IO software allows any full node to pick any subset of applications to run.
 Actions delivered to other applications are safely ignored if your application never depends upon the state of another contract.

 ## Subjective Best Effort Scheduling

 The EOS.IO software cannot obligate block producers to deliver any Action to any other account.
 Each block producer makes their own subjective measurement of the computational complexity and time required to process a transaction.
 This applies whether a transaction is generated by a user or automatically by a smart contract.

 On a launched blockchain adopting the EOS.IO software, at a network level all transactions are billed a computational bandwidth cost based on the number of WASM instructions executed.
 However, each individual block producer using the software may calculate resource usage using their own algorithm and measurements.
 When a block producer concludes that a transaction or account has consumed a disproportionate amount of the computational capacity they simply reject the transaction when producing their own block; however, they will still process the transaction if other block producers consider it valid.

-In general so long as even 1 block producer considers a transaction as valid and under the resource usage limits then all other block producers will also accept it, but it may take up to 1 minute for the transaction to find that producer.
+In general, so long as even 1 block producer considers a transaction as valid and under the resource usage limits then all other block producers will also accept it, but it may take up to 1 minute for the transaction to find that producer.

-In some cases a producer may create a block that includes transactions that are an order of magnitude outside of acceptable ranges.
+In some cases, a producer may create a block that includes transactions that are an order of magnitude outside of acceptable ranges.
 In this case the next block producer may opt to reject the block and the tie will be broken by the third producer.
 This is no different than what would happen if a large block caused network propagation delays.
 The community would notice a pattern of abuse and eventually remove votes from the rogue producer.

 This subjective evaluation of computational cost frees the blockchain from having to precisely and deterministically measure how long something takes to run.
 With this design there is no need to precisely count instructions which dramatically increases opportunities for optimization without breaking consensus.